 According to the NHS, smoking is the biggest preventable cause of death in England, accounting for more than 80,000 deaths each year.
-Smoking cigarettes wreaks havoc on the body, affecting your circulation, heart, brain, lungs, mouth and throat, and even your fertility.
+Smoking cigarettes wreaks havoc on the body, affecting your circulation, heart, brain, lungs, teeth, mouth and throat, and even your fertility.

 Smoking causes tar to gather in the lungs, releasing poisons into your bloodstream which cause a whole host of health issues, including an increased chance of blood clot formation.
 Due to the carbon monoxide in tobacco smoke and nicotine, your organs are starved of vital oxygen rich blood, which can cause your arteries to narrow and increase your risk of a stroke and heart disease.